 1. Commit to the Model

 Before you start a dropshipping business, you should research everything you can about the model.
 Once you've read about what is drop shipping and understood how dropshipping works, you'll also want to know is dropshipping profitable.
-With all of this information in your hands, you'll know whether dropshipping is the right choice for your business.
+With all of this information in your hands, you'll know whether dropshipping is the right choice for your business and you can start working on your drop shipping business plan.

 2. Pick a Product

 Try to stick with products that keep a defined need and that you can source relatively easily.
 You don't want to pick products that are hard to sell or that are often on backorder.
-Doing some preliminary demand planning at this stage can help you narrow down your selection to the most effective products.
+Doing some preliminary demand planning at this stage can help you narrow down your selection to the best dropshipping products.

 3. Perform Competitor Research

 With your product selection determined, you'll next want to look at the existing competitors in the market.
-Visit their digital storefront, read customer reviews, look at their social media, sign up for their eCommerce email marketing, and more.
+Visit their digital storefront, read customer reviews (especially regarding their customer service for dropshipping), look at their social media, sign up for their eCommerce email marketing, and more.
 Gather as much data as possible to determine what your competitors are doing right and areas that you can do better in.
 This will give you a leg up on launch day as you'll be prepared to start taking control of the market immediately.

 4. Find a Supplier

 A dropshipping business is only as good as the products it sells.
 That means you need to invest time and energy into finding suppliers that provide quality products at reasonable prices.
-Your best option is to use a wholesale directory to find wholesalers that are reputable and have experience in dropshipping.
+Your best option is to use a wholesale directory to learn how to find vendors that are reputable and have experience in dropshipping.
+Not doing so is one of the most common dropshipping beginner mistakes.
+You can slo try drop surfing and rotate through products more often.

 This step is vital in securing a lasting relationship that will help, rather than hinder, your business.
 Make sure the suppliers can handle production, packing, and shipping products with ease.
 If customers run into issues with product quality or slow eCommerce shipping, your business is the one that will suffer.
 You need to know how to find dropshipping suppliers that are reliable.